CodeVarad/Banking-System-in-C/README.md

 ### Compilation and Execution

+ **You can run the Project straight away from the main.exe file.**Double click in the main.exe file to run it or..

 1. **Compile the Project**:
    - Open the terminal in VSCode or use your preferred command line tool.
    - Open the project File.